GICodeWarrior/mediawiki-extensions/tools/wsor/editor_lifecycle/README.rst

    SELECT DISTINCT ug_user FROM user_groups where ug_group = "bot"

-2. Use `mkcohort` to make cohorts.
-This will create a file where each line is a cohort, specified by the first two columns.
-Columns after the second are the IDs of users.
+2. Use `mkcohort` to define the cohorts.
+You can specify the temporal resolution (yearly, daily, monthly) and other parameters such as minimum edit count and minimum lifespan.
+This will create a tab-separated file where each line is a cohort.
+The cohort specification (period, activity rate) is reported in the first two columns.
+All columns after the first two (if any) represent IDs of users.

 3. Use `fetchrates` to fetch daily edit counts using the cohort data.
 See `sge/rates.sh` if you want to run this query from within the toolserver.